gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 go, don't let go,* she told herself over and over.
 Tears ran down her face.  *Don't let go…*

-Her right hand swept the blade back and forth over the wound as if spreading honey on a piece of bread.
+Her right hand swept the blade back and forth as if spreading honey on a piece of bread.
 The wound shrank, its sides joining and sealing until it had turned into an angry red scar.
 She nearly fainted when her stomach rumbled at the odor of her own flesh being roasted.

 Without warning, her right arm went limp.
 Whatever force had been helping her hold the candle disappeared.
 She clutched her hand to her